rwxrob/scan/README.md

 ## Design Considerations

+**Breaking change between v0.10 and v0.11**

+After adding `pegn.Scanner` interface implementation went ahead and changed `scan.LP` to `scan.PP` (for previous instead of last).

+**Fulfills pegn.Scanner interface**

+The `pegn.Scanner` interface has become authoritative for this (and most) PEGN parsers I develop since it can allow the required abstractions when necessary without getting in the way of performant parsing when needed.

-* **Just a buffer, position, and last rune scanned.**
+**Just a buffer, position, and last rune scanned**

 There's no need to complicate things for this scanner.
 This has the unexpected benefit of making this scanner something that can be marshaled in its current state.

 * **Promote easy initialization.**

-  Using `s := scan.R{Buf: []byte("foo")}` is a perfect good way to initialize this bare-bones scanner and should be promoted in order to keep the scope of this scanner very low-level and performant.
+  Using `s := scan.R{B: []byte("foo")}` is a perfect good way to initialize this bare-bones scanner and should be promoted in order to keep the scope of this scanner very low-level and performant.